Kong/docs.konghq.com/src/gateway/upgrade.md

 ## Upgrade from 2.1.x - 2.8.x to 3.0.x {#migrate-db}

 {{site.ee_product_name}} supports the zero downtime migration model.
-This means that while the migration is in process, you have two Kong clusters with different versions running that are sharing the same database.
+This means that while the migration is in process, you have two {{site.base_gateway}} clusters with different versions running that are sharing the same database.
 This is sometimes referred to as the
 [blue-green migration model](https://en.wikipedia.org/wiki/Blue-green_deployment).

 The migrations are designed so that there is no need to fully copy the data.
-The new version of {{site.ee_product_name}} is able to use the data as it is migrated, and the old Kong cluster keeps working until it is finally time to decommission it.
+The new version of {{site.ee_product_name}} is able to use the data as it is migrated, and the old {{site.base_gateway}} cluster keeps working until it is finally time to decommission it.
 For this reason, the full migration is split into two commands:

 - `kong migrations up`: performs only non-destructive operations